The Latest in Collie Health Testing

 Per the new Oxford dictionary, DNA means "the carrier of genetic information."
 Every dog's DNA is unique unto himself - it is his genetic blueprint or his genetic code.

-1) Drug Sensitivity Test- Due to a mutation in the multi-drug resistance gene (mdr1), some Collies have been known to have sensitivities to certain pharmaceuticals.
+(2) Drug Sensitivity Test- Due to a mutation in the multi-drug resistance gene (mdr1), some Collies have been known to have sensitivities to certain pharmaceuticals.
 For a nominal fee, Collies can now be tested for this sensitivity.
 No special training is required to collect the sample, obtained by brushing cells from the inside of the cheek.
-For more information, see Washington State University's website:
+For more information, see Washington State University's website

 HealthGene website for information on testing your Collie:

-Researchers not only rely on dollars to finance their work, but they also need participation in their projects.
+Researchers not only rely on dollars to finance their work, but they also need participation in their projects (ie, DNA from affected dogs, clear dogs, etc).
 So far DNA testing has not been forthcoming in some of the major health problems, but there are several projects in the works.

 Some current research projects include: